nodezoo/nodezoo-system/README.md

 - __Lead:__ [Dean McDonnell][Lead]
 - __Sponsor:__ [nearForm][Sponsor]

-This repo contains all the required config to spin up a [Nodezoo][] system with [Vidi][] and [Concorda][] attached.
+This repo contains all the required config to spin up a [Nodezoo][] system.
 The included services represents a production level microservices system and includes monitoring and user management.
 Follow the instructions below to set up the system on your machine.

 Nodezoo is a search engine for node modules.
 It is an example of a real-world service built using Node.js microservices.
 Each microservice is published in its own github repository along with all of the necessary config to run the system locally or live .
 The codebase is intended to be used as an example, and as a starting point for your own projects.

-Nodezoo comes with two additional sub systems.
-These are Vidi, a metrics collection and charting service and Concorda, a user management system.

 ## Installation Guide